January 18

 Rekindling African Adventures

 If you've experienced the journey from the U.S. to Africa, you'll be familiar with the challenges of long flights and multiple layovers.
-However, direct routes from cities like New York, Atlanta, and Washington D.C. have now significantly streamlined this journey.
+However, direct routes from cities like New York, Atlanta, and Washington D.C. have now significantly streamlined this commute.
+And despite wider airline headlines and the occasional routing adjustment, getting to South Africa from the U.S. remains refreshingly straightforward.

 woman airplane Botswana